Rock 'n' Roll History for

 August 13

-The Guess Who record "American Woman", which will become a Top Ten hit in the US, Canada, Switzerland and the Netherlands.
-The same week they receive their first American Gold record for "These Eyes".
+The Guess Who record "American Woman" at RCA's Mid-America Recording Center in Chicago.
+The song will become a Top Ten hit in the US, Canada, Switzerland and the Netherlands and would go on to earn a Gold Record for selling over one million copies.

 August 13